 Conductivity = 0.0248 S cm–1, 0.20 M solution of KCl solution, Temperature = 298 K

-To discover more about this chapter download the PDF for Electrochemistry Class 12 Notes from BYJU’s.
+To discover more about this chapter, access and read up on Electrochemistry Class 12 Notes from BYJU’S.

 Other Important Links:

 |Electrochemical Cell||Standard Electrode Potential|

 Frequently Asked Questions on CBSE Class 12 Chemistry Notes Chapter 3 Electrochemistry

 A galvanic cell is an electrochemical cell in which an electric current is generated from spontaneous oxidation-reduction reactions.

 Electromotive force is equal to the terminal potential difference when no current flows.